pxl-theme/pxl/view/_content/blog/article/2021-08-21-plain-text-with-footnotes.md

 ---
 title: "Navigating the Paradox: A Philosophical Exploration of the Ship of Theseus"
 date: 2021-08-21T12:30:00+00:00
-topics: Philosophy, "Ship of Theseus", Identity, Metaphysics, "Thought Experiment"
+topics:
+  - Philosophy
+  - Ship of Theseus
+  - Identity
+  - Metaphysics
+  - Thought Experiment
 ---
 The Ship of Theseus[^1], a classic thought experiment in metaphysics, poses intriguing questions about identity and continuity.
 Imagine a ship whose every part is replaced over time.
 Is it still the same ship?
 I recently delved into the heart of this paradox, pondering its implications on existence and transformation.